 Done!
 Your long binding strip is now secured to one side of your quilt all the way around.

-Of course, this is only one step of the stitching process.
-You'll need to fold the binding over and secure the folded edge.
 Check out the other binding tutorials I've created so you can complete that step and finish your quilt today!

 Make Binding and Stitch to the Quilt